 Touch Controls on Bezel, Frame and Chassis

-Apple not only wants to extend the touch controls of the MacBook on the back but has also secured a patent for illuminated touch controls on the bezel, frame and chassis.
+Apple not only wants to extend the touch controls of the MacBook on the back, the company has also secured a patent for illuminated touch controls on the bezel, frame and chassis.
 The patent describes a touch-sensitive MacBook chassis giving users touch control access throughout the entire bezel of the device.
 This will allow Apple to remove the physical buttons on the device.
 This can provide a whole new user experience.

 The patent went by U.S. Patent No. 8,654,524 "Housing as an I/O device."